Alexander López: Al-Khaleej

 López signed a two-year deal with Saudi Professional League side Khaleej FC on 28 June 2016.
 He made his debut the following 12 August in the 3–1 defeat against Al-Faisaly, scoring his first goal.
 On 22 January 2017, the club announced through their social networks that they had terminated the contract of López.

 Second return to Olimpia

 After his contract with Al-Khaleej was terminated, López re-signed with Olimpia.
 On 9 February 2017 he scored in his return match, a 7–1 win over C.D.S.
 Vida.
 López would win the inaugural CONCACAF League tournament with Olimpia in October 2017, after his side defeated Santos de Guápiles 4–1 on penalties in the second leg.

 Alajuelense

 On 13 January 2018, López signed for Costa Rican side Liga Deportiva Alajuelense.
 He made his league debut for the club in a 3–1 loss against Pérez Zeledón.
 López would score his first goal in the return fixture against Pérez Zeledón in a 3–0 win.

+Sporting

+On 26 December 2025, after having a brief return to his home country Honduras and playing with Olancho FC, López returned to Costa Rica to sign with first-tier side Sporting F.C.